 Prerequisites: C10.0001 and junior standing.
-This course is part of a sequence that is ideal for students who wish to pursue careers in investment banking, investment management, and consulting and who have a strong interest in accounting.
-It is a highly recommended course for majors in finance, economics, marketing, and information systems.
-The course provides a cursory understanding of taxation for individuals, corporations, and partnerships.
+This course is part of a sequence ideal for students who wish to pursue careers in investment banking, investment management, and consulting, and who have a strong interest in accounting.
+It provides a cursory understanding of taxation for individuals, corporations, and partnerships and is highly recommended for those majoring in finance, economics, marketing, and information systems.
 Seminar in Accounting Theory and Effect on Current Issues B10.6200 2 credits.

-This course focuses on accounting conceptual framework, accounting concepts, standard setting measurement and recognition issues, and characteristics of accounting information as they relate to current accounting issues, including accounting implications of the Sarbanes-Oxley Act.
+This course focuses on accounting conceptual framework, accounting concepts, standard setting measurement and recognition issues, and characteristics of accounting information as they relate to current accounting issues, including implications of the Sarbanes-Oxley Act.
 Forensic Accounting and Financial Statement Fraud B10.6210 2 credits.
 Prerequisite: C10.0003.
-The objective of the course is to impart a detailed understanding of forensic accounting with particular emphasis on the methods to detect financial statement fraud.
-It is designed to demonstrate the various aspects of fraud, e.g., fraudulent financial reporting; identifying fraud schemes, including computer fraud and methods of concealment; as well as the analytical techniques in uncovering fraud and its prevention through effective internal control systems.
+This course imparts a detailed understanding of forensic accounting with particular emphasis on the methods to detect financial statement fraud.
+It demonstrates the various aspects of fraud, including fraudulent financial reporting; identifying fraud schemes, including computer fraud and methods of concealment; and analytical techniques in uncovering fraud and its prevention through effective internal control systems.
 It also includes an analysis of the general techniques used in working in litigation support services.
-It is of particular interest to accounting and finance professionals.
-The course content has also become of critical interest to regulators and lawmakers because of the notoriety of a series of recent financial scandals that have affected the entire business community.
-It reviews the new institutional structures that have been put in place recently by lawmakers and the accounting profession to deal with fraud and its prevention, e.g., the Sarbanes-Oxley Act and self-regulating measures adopted by the accounting profession.
+Course content is of particular interest to accounting and finance professionals and has also become of critical interest to regulators and lawmakers due to the notoriety of recent financial scandals affecting the entire business community.
+It reviews the institutional structures recently put in place by lawmakers and accounting professionals to deal with fraud and its prevention, including the Sarbanes-Oxley Act and self-regulating measures adopted by the accounting profession.
 Financial Reporting and Disclosure B10.6302 3 credits.

 Prerequisites: C10.0003 and sophomore standing.
-This course is part of a sequence that is ideal for students who wish to pursue careers in investment banking, investment management, and consulting, as well as public accounting.
-In addition to being a required course for accounting majors, it is a highly recommended course for majors in finance, economics, marketing, and information systems.
-This course complements C10.0003, Financial Statement Analysis, by providing a more extensive analysis of financial statements and the financial reporting rules underlying them.
-It uses tools learned in Financial Statement Analysis, such as ratio and accounting analysis, to discuss financial reporting principles, emphasizing the link between the reporting principles and the financial statements.
+This course is part of a sequence ideal for students who wish to pursue careers in investment banking, investment management, consulting, and public accounting.
+In addition to being a required course for accounting majors, it is highly recommended for those majoring in finance, economics, marketing, and information systems.
+The course complements C10.0003, Financial Statement Analysis by providing a more extensive analysis of financial statements and their underlying financial reporting rules.
+It uses tools learned in Financial Statement Analysis, such as ratio and accounting analysis, to discuss financial reporting principles, emphasizing the link between reporting principles and financial statements.
 Students learn how management uses financial reporting decisions to influence reported income and asset and liability values, and they gain the tools necessary to analyze the impact of alternative reporting decisions on financial statements.
 Auditing B10.6313 3 credits.

-Prerequisite: B10.6302.
+Prerequisite: B10.6302 or C10.0021.

 This course is an intensive study of fundamental concepts and principles underlying the examination of the financial statement by the independent public accountant.
-Analyzes auditing and reporting standards and the responsibilities assumed by the auditor in the attest function within the broad framework of the code and principles of professional conduct.
+It analyzes auditing and reporting standards and the responsibilities assumed by the auditor in the attest function within the broad framework of the code and principles of professional conduct.
 Emphasis is on the evaluation of evidential matter and the system of internal control.
-Examines current literature, including the publications of the AICPA Auditing Standards Board.
+Students examine current literature, including the publications of the AICPA Auditing Standards Board.
 Advanced Accounting Concepts B10.6330 3 credits.
 Prerequisite: C10.0003.